p-ranav/csv/README.md

 02        :: DEBUG :: Warning!
 Foo has happened                :: 1555463132
 ```

-To parse this file, configure a new dialect that splits on "::" and trims whitespace, braces, and bracket characters.
+To parse this file, simply configure a new dialect that splits on "::" and trims whitespace, braces, and bracket characters.

 ```cpp
 csv::reader csv;